Joseph-Christman/LibreCite/README.md

 ### Compilation Instructions
 WARNING: APPLICATION ISN'T DONE AND THESE INSTRUCTIONS ARE REALLY ROUGH.
-INSTRUCTIONS WILL BE UPDATED IN THE NEAR FUTURE.
+INSTRUCTIONS WILL BE UPDATED AS PROGRESS IS MADE

+Libraries used for this project are QTWidgets, CPython, citeproc-py, citeproc-py-styles and BibTexParser.
+All python libraries are Python3.
+You will need to make sure their equilivents are installed on your distro.
+Currently, things are Unix only.

+The file that produces the make file is librecalc.pro.
+Unfortunately, the INCLUDEPATH and DEPENDPATH variables are currently hardcoded.
+You will probably need to modify them to point to the headers for your python3 header files.
+Hoping to come up with a solution for this.

 To obtain a Makefile, type `qmake -o Makefile librecalc.pro` while you are in the src directory.

-To compile the program, type `make`.
+To compile the program, type make.

 ### Must have Features